kuszmaul/graveyard/README.md

 - [x] Does H2 computing %255 vs %128 make any difference?
 128 makes insert faster.
 - [x] Convert to 128 (and take advantage of the fact that that it's one less SIMD instruction to look for an empty slot.)
+- [x] Maybe just swap one element to a previous bucket when the hash ordering has been inverted.
-- [ ] Have the benchmark enforce that the scaling governer is `performance`:
+- [x] Have the benchmark enforce that the scaling governer is `performance`:

 ```shell
 $ cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor